leanprover/lean4/doc/make/index.md

 same Lean ABI, so to speak), we can avoid even rebuilding the stage 1 library using a special stage "0.5" that combines the stage 1 compiler with the stage 0 library.
 Most changes do not break this ABI, so running `make` by itself in the root build folder will default to `make stage0.5`.
+There is also an analogous stage 1.5, which should be sufficient for testing changes to *meta*programs on the stdlib.

 In summary, doing a standard build via `make` involves these steps:

 1. compile the `stage0/src` archived sources into `stage0/bin/lean`
 1. use it to compile the library (*including* your changes) into `stage0/lib`